TromsFylkestrafikk/ragnarok-svv/SINK.md

 This is vehicle/bicycle counter data at various counter points for one county.
 The numbers are daily totals and contains bicycle or vehicle counters.
-In addition to total number of passed vehicles, it is divided further down vehicle length.
+In addition to total number of passed vehicles, you can drill down counts grouped by vehicle length.
 Destination table is `svv_traffic`.

 ## Source